anirbanmukherjee2709/tsai_end2.0_Session_2/README.md

 ```
 Hence, by the above methods and equations we calculate the gradient of error w.r.t. different weights of the network.

-To update the weights we use the learning rate given by the formulae below
+To update the weights we use the formula below
 ```
     w_new = w_old - (η * ∂(E_Total)/∂w_old)
 ```
+Here, to update the weight we take current weight and subtract the partial derivative of error function with respect to the current weight.
+We multiply the derivative of the error function by a selected number to make sure that the new updated weight is minimizing the error function; this number is called learning rate (η).

 ## Changes to backward propagation of error with each step when Learning Rate (η) of the network is changed.
 #### Learning rate changed to 0.1